 \subsection{Point predictions}

-We first investigate the performance of the different models in making point predictions of the temperature field.
-Figure~\ref{fig:anomalies} shows the February 2012 temperature anomalies at 10~db, 300~db and 1500~db for the locally stationary spatio-temporal model with a Gaussian nugget (model~5) and for the reference model (model 1).
-The maps are on a $1^\circ \times 1^\circ$ grid and the space-time field is evaluated at noon February 15, 2012.
+We first investigate the performance of the different models in making point predictions of the temperature anomalies.
+Figure~\ref{fig:anomalies} displays the February 2012 temperature anomalies at 10, 300 and 1500~dbar for the locally stationary spatio-temporal model with a Gaussian nugget (Model~5) and for the reference model (Model 1).
+The maps are on a $1^\circ \times 1^\circ$ grid and the space-time field is evaluated at noon on February 15, 2012.
 The overall patterns in both fields are similar: one can recognize the large-scale anomalies near the surface, the elongated patterns in subsurface Equatorial regions and the meanders and eddies associated with the western boundary currents and the Antarctic Circumpolar Current.
 There are, however, a number of clear differences between the maps.
-Especially at 10~db, the reference map shows small speckles that are absent from the locally fitted map.
+Especially at 10~dbar, the reference map shows small speckles that are absent from the locally fitted map.
 This is related to the Roemmich--Gilson covariance parameters which are not optimized for mapping anomalies near the surface.
 Also, while present in both maps, the zonal elongation of the anomalies in the Equatorial regions is much more pronounced in the reference maps.

 In order to study the difference between the reference method and the locally stationary maps in more quantitative terms, we perform a cross-validation study comparing the predictive performance of the different methods.
-We use two cross-validation procedures: in leave-one-observation-out (LOOO) cross-validation we leave out one temperature observation at a time, while in leave-one-float-out (LOFO) cross-validation we leave out an entire float.
+We use two cross-validation strategies: in leave-one-observation-out (LOOO) cross-validation, we leave out one temperature observation at a time, while in leave-one-float-out (LOFO) cross-validation we leave out an entire float.
 LOOO predictions are easier to make since there will almost always be nearby observations from the same float to constrain the temperature value at the prediction location.
-LOFO cross-validation on the other hand creates a ``gap'' in the Argo array and has a higher amount of irreducible error.
-In the actual mapping problem, the typical distance from a grid point to nearby floats will be somewhere in between these two extremes.
+LOFO cross-validation, on the other hand, creates a ``gap'' in the Argo array and has a higher amount of irreducible error.
+In the actual mapping problem, the typical distance from a grid point to nearby floats will be somewhere between these two extremes.

 We investigate the cross-validation performance in terms of the root-mean-square error (RMSE), the median absolute error (MdAE) and the third quartile of the absolute error (Q$_3$AE).
 Let $\hat{y}_{-(i,j)}$ be the prediction at $(\bm{x}_{i,j},t_{i,j})$ with either $y_{i,j}$ removed from the dataset (LOOO) or all observations with the same float ID as $y_{i,j}$ removed (LOFO).
 Then